The World First Known Architect??

 Explore restored pyramids and the surroundings

-See inscriptions and sculptures honored to Imhotep
+See inscriptions and sculptures dedicated to Imhotep.

 Where is the Step Pyramid Today?